Mtharwat95/Clothes-Store/README.md

 # Clothes-Store
-E-Commerce App using Firebase as a back-end.
-All users can start his own online store to buy and sell clothes.
+         1. E-Commerce App using Firebase as a back-end.
+         2.All users can start his own online store to buy and sell clothes.